Virtual Private Network (VPN) Regulation 510

 |Effective Date:||February 17, 2011|

-This Policy provides guidelines for Remote Access Virtual Private Network (“VPN”) connections to the UNCSA trusted administrative network.
+This regulation provides guidelines for Remote Access Virtual Private Network (“VPN”) connections to the UNCSA trusted administrative network.

-This Policy applies to all UNCSA employees, contractors, consultants, temporary employees, and other workers including all personnel affiliated with third parties utilizing VPNs to access the UNCSA network.
+This regulation applies to all UNCSA employees, contractors, consultants, temporary employees, and other workers including all personnel affiliated with third parties utilizing VPNs to access the UNCSA network.

-This Policy applies to implementations of all VPN that are directed through any type VPN Concentrator.
+This regulation applies to implementations of all VPN that are directed through any type VPN Concentrator.

 A. “User Managed Service” means the that the user is responsible for selecting an Internet Service Provider (ISP), coordinating installation, installing any required software, and paying associated fees.